jelsonjay/higher-order-function-js/README.md

-# higher-order-function-js
+# Higher Order Function in JavaScripr
- higher order function, take another function as an agrument and return another fuction
+ higher order function, take another function as an agrument and return another function as result